sha1painkiller/azuresphere-get-started/env_setup.md

 ## Create a cloud deployment (production mode)
 1. Upload an image to AS3
     - > azsphere image add --image \<image-ID>
+5. List existing product and device groups
+    - > azsphere device-group list
+    - > azsphere product list
-3. Create a product for the device
+3. Add the device to existing product or create a new product for the device
+    - > azsphere device update -g \<device-product ID>
+    or
     - > azsphere product create --name \<product name> --description "\<product description>"
 4. Enable cloud based deployment for your device
     - > azsphere device enable-cloud-test --product \<product name>
-5. List current available device groups
-    - > azsphere device-group list
 6. Create a new deployment for a device group
     - > azsphere device-group deployment create --device-group \<device-group-ID> --images \<image-ID>
     - or